UnbihexiumFan/explorers-bane/README.md

 # Explorer's Bane

 Explorer's Bane is a 3D voxel game developed by me, UnbihexiumFan.
-Not to be confused with _The Explorer's Bane_.

 Nobody ever said it had good graphics.